axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_query_ethereum_deploy-gateway.md

 ## axelarcli query ethereum deploy-gateway

-Obtain a raw transaction for the deployment of the Axelar Geteway.
+Obtain a raw transaction for the deployment of Axelar Gateway.

 ### Synopsis

-Obtain a raw transaction for the deployment of the Axelar Geteway.
+Obtain a raw transaction for the deployment of Axelar Gateway.

 ```
 axelarcli query ethereum deploy-gateway [flags]